open/close all folders

 - In episode 3, Yukari Sakuragi trips down some stairs and lands neck-first on the metal tip of her umbrella.
 It isn't pretty.

 - At the end of episode 6, Mr. Kubodera enters the classroom and brandishes a knife.
 This trope comes in to play at the beginning of the next episode.
 It isn't pretty either.

-- In episode 10, during the flashback, Katsumi Matsunaga is shown to have gotten into a fistfight with the "dead" classmate.
-This classmate gets impaled by a tree branch, breaking the curse for the class of 1983.
+- In episode 10, during the flashback, Katsumi Matsunaga is shown to have gotten into a fistfight with a classmate.
+He then pushes the boy to the ground... and accidentally gets him impaled by a tree branch through the throat.
+Since that boy turns out to be the "extra", by killing him Matsunaga broke the curse for the class of 1983.

 - This is how Kenpachi from Bleach kills Berenice from the Stern Ritters.
 According to him, she wouldn't stop talking so he did it to shut her up.

 - In the manga, Szayel Aporro got an arrow through the neck from Uryuu.